gusztavvargadr/vagrant/samples/README.md

         - default.network.yml.vagrant
 ```

-The global `hostmanager` flags can be used to turn on the [Host Manager plugin].
-It requires a static IP address to be defined, and it will set up the network aliases specificed under `hostnames` on both the host and the guest(s).
+The global `hostmanager` flag can be used to turn on the [Host Manager plugin].
+It requires a static IP address to be defined, and will set up the aliases specificed under `hostnames` on both the host and the guest(s).

 [Network]: network
 [Host Manager plugin]: https://github.com/devopsgroup-io/vagrant-hostmanager